Queen's University Centre for Economic History

 Robin Adams

-Robin Adams (DPhil, Oxford) is a Leverhulme Early Career Fellow in Economic History at Queen's.
+Robin Adams (DPhil, Oxford) is Leverhulme Early Career Fellow in Economic History at Queen's.
 His research interests include the careers of business elites and, separately, the economic history of modern Ireland.
+He is a council member of the Economic and Social History Society of Ireland.

 QUB Department: Economics